weew/router/readme.md

 $router->enableFilter('auth');
 ```

-A filter has to return a boolean value to indicate wether the affected routes are good to go or rather should be ignored.
+A filter has to return a boolean value to indicate whether the affected routes are good to go or rather should be ignored.
 Filter work best with groups, see below.

 Sometimes you might want to throw an exception that would hold the reason why a filter did not pass.
-If you simply throw a regular exception, this would kill the programm flow, and even if you catch this exception somewhere, it would kill the whole routing process.
+If you simply throw a regular exception, this would kill the program flow, and even if you catch this exception somewhere, it would kill the whole routing process.
 Even though a particular route did not match, because a filter failed, there might be another one that would fit.
 After a regular exception was thrown, there is no way another route might match.
 To work around this you might simply wrap you exception in the `FilterException`.
 This would ensure that the routing process finishes as supposed to and gives a chance for another route to match.
 If no route was found after all, you original exception will be thrown.

 ```php
 $router = new Router();